All about neurones

 Neurones are nerve cells carrying information.
-This page is based on an article featured in Epilepsy Review magazine.
-It looks at what neurones do, what they look like and how they pass messages.
+This page looks at neurones in greater technical detail - what neurones do, what they look like, and how they pass messages.

 What do neurones do?